 Indeed, we spent plenty of time here, which afforded us the ability to see the falls in its best light.
 So we managed to get great photos to boot!

-Based on all these things, we just had to give it room on our regional top 10 list.
+Based on all these things, we just had to give it room on our regional top 10 list of the best Australia Waterfalls.

 This resilient waterfall of over 30m withstood some of the harshest drought-ridden conditions in the country.